 - If the connection to the monitored host fails, the information cannot be collected.

 - If the OS of both the PFM RM host and the monitored host is 64-bit Windows, you can collect a maximum of 32 pieces of CPU information.

 - There is no upper limit to the number of instances you can create.
 The maximum number of monitoring targets you can create per instance is 50.

 - If the OS of both the monitored hosts is HP-UX, AIX, or Linux, the memory size allocated as the file cache is treated as the size of used physical memory area in the following fields:

 - Free Mem % (FREE MEM PERCENT)

 - Free Mem Mbytes (FREE MEM MBYTES)

-- Used Mem % (USED MEM PERCENT)
+- Used Mem % (USED_MEM_PERCENT)

 - Used Mem Mbytes (USED MEM MBYTES)

 - If the OS of the monitored host is AIX and a user other than the root user is collecting information, 0 is displayed in the following fields if that user does not belong to either the adm group or system group:

 - CPU % (CPU PERCENT)

 - Idle % (IDLE PERCENT)

 - System % (SYSTEM PERCENT)

 - User % (USER PERCENT)

 - Wait % (WAIT PERCENT)

 - Free Swap % (FREE SWAP PERCENT)

 - Free Swap Mbytes (FREE SWAP MBYTES)

 - Used Swap % (USED SWAP PERCENT)

 - Used Swap Mbytes (USED SWAP MBYTES)

 - Total Swap Mbytes (TOTAL SWAP MBYTES)

-- Page Fault Counts/sec (PAGE FAULT COUNTS PER SEC)
+- Page Fault Counts/sec (PAGE_FAULT_COUNTS_PER_SEC)

 - If the OS of the monitored host is the Workload Partition (WPAR) environment of AIX V6.1 or later, 0 is displayed in the following fields:

 - CPU % (CPU PERCENT)

 - Idle % (IDLE PERCENT)

 - System % (SYSTEM PERCENT)

 - User % (USER PERCENT)

 - Wait % (WAIT PERCENT)

 - Free Mem % (FREE MEM PERCENT)

 - Free Mem Mbytes (FREE MEM MBYTES)

 - Used Mem % (USED MEM PERCENT)

 - Used Mem Mbytes (USED MEM MBYTES)

 - Total Mem Mbytes (TOTAL MEM MBYTES)

 - Free Swap % (FREE SWAP PERCENT)

 - Free Swap Mbytes (FREE SWAP MBYTES)

-- Used Swap % (USED\SWAP\PERCENT)
+- Used Swap % (USED SWAP PERCENT)

-- Used Swap Mbytes (USED\SWAP\MBYTES)
+- Used Swap Mbytes (USED SWAP MBYTES)

 - Total Swap Mbytes (TOTAL SWAP MBYTES)

 - Page Fault Counts/sec (PAGE FAULT COUNTS PER SEC)

+- If the OS of the monitored host is the non-global zone environment of Solaris, 0 is displayed in the following fields:

+- Effective Free Mem % (EFFECTIVE FREE MEM PERCENT)

+- Effective Free Mem Mbytes (EFFECTIVE FREE MEM MBYTES)

+- Effective Used Mem % (EFFECTIVE USED MEM PERCENT)

+- Effective Used Mem Mbytes (EFFECTIVE USED MEM MBYTES)

 - Information is not collected if TargetType is set to icmp in the monitoring target settings.

+- If you want to monitor the amount of memory actually available, we recommend that you monitor the Effective Free Mem Mbytes field, not the Free Mem Mbytes field.
+(Excluding the non-global zone environment of Solaris) Similarly, for the Free Mem %, Used Mem Mbytes, and Used Mem % fields, we recommend that you monitor the Effective Free Mem %, Effective Used Mem Mbytes, and Effective Used Mem % fields, which all begin with Effective, respectively.